sarahla/cliff-hurst-netlify-gatsby/src/pages/professor/index.md

 path: /professor
 title: professor
 image: /img/cliff-commencement.jpg
+description: I was born to teach.
+It just took me nearly 5 decades to realize it.
 ---
-### I was born to teach.
-It just took me nearly 5 decades to realize it.

 I’ve been teaching one thing or another all of my life.
 Only in the past seven years, though, have I experienced the joy and intrinsic satisfaction that come from being a full-time professor.

 I’m an associate professor at Westminster College in Salt Lake City, Utah.
 I’m a member of the management faculty of the Bill and Vieve Gore School of Business there.
 I teach entrepreneurship and social entrepreneurship at both the undergraduate and MBA level.